chris-fison/aws-lz/README.md

 This contains all your Docker components which your local system will use to build out the container.

-You can modify the extentions if you don't need them, but the idea is your team would use the same extentions, so everyone is using the same version of terraform etc.
+You can modify the extensions if you don't need them, but the idea is your team would use the same extensions, so everyone is using the same version of terraform etc.

-A few standouts here are formatting code when saved, such as correct indentation, or rainbox indentation so its easier to see, handy for JSON.
+A few standouts here are formatting code when saved, such as correct indentation, or 'rainbow' indentation so its easier to see, handy for JSON, theres also a TODO so easier to work as teams on issues.

-Once you've built the container you can use the filter @installed to see what's there.
+Once you've built the container you can use the filter @installed to see what's there, and remove what you don't need, but each time to rebuild a container it'll re-add so remove from .json if needed.

 **.github**